SAFEGUARDING AT SEVEN STARS

 Safeguarding within the SEVEN STARS PRIMARY SCHOOL Curriculum

-Through our SEVEN STARS PRIMARY SCHOOL 'Open Doors' curriculum we teach our children about their own safety and continually share safe messages and information at every opportunity.
+We teach our children about their own safety and continually share safe messages and information at every opportunity.
 This includes regular updates about online safety, maintaining personal safety, anti-bullying messages and equality work.
-We use guidance and information provided by the NSPCC to support our teaching of safe messages and resources from the PSHE Association and 1Decision (PSHE scheme)
+We use guidance and information provided by the NSPCC to support our teaching of safe messages and resources from the PSHE Association and Kapow (PSHE scheme).

 Health and Development